Antarikṣa Pārśvanātha Tīrtha

-Antarikṣa Pārśvanātha Tīrtha is a Śvetāmbara Jain temple in Shirpur (Jain) town in Akola district, Maharashtra, India.
-Most popular for the main deity which is supposedly a 'floating' black-colored idol of Parshvanatha, the 23rd Tirthankara, this temple has been a center of devotion for Jains as well as of disputes between the Śvetāmbara and Digambara sect of Jainism.
-The main deity at this temple is one of the 108 most prominent idols of Pārśvanātha worshipped by Śvetāmbaras.
+Antarikṣa Pārśvanātha Tīrtha is a Jain temple in Shirpur (Jain) town in Akola district, Maharashtra, India.
+Most popular for the main deity which is supposedly a 'floating' black-colored idol of Parshvanatha, the 23rd Tirthankara, this temple has been a center of devotion for Jains as well as of disputes between the Digambara and Śvetāmbara sect of Jainism.
+The main deity at this temple is one of the 108 most prominent idols of Pārśvanātha worshipped by Śvetāmbaras, and is also very sacred to Digambaras.

 Traditional beliefs

 Several legends are associated with this idol and the ancient structure it is housed in.
-According to Ācārya Jinaprabhasūrī's Vividha Tirtha Kalpa, the idol is believed to have had been carved out of cow dung and sand by King Khara, Ravana's sister's husband.
+According to Acharya Jinaprabhasuri's Vividha Tirtha Kalpa, the idol is believed to have had been carved out of cow dung and sand by King Khara, Ravana's sister's husband.
 This idol, as per traditional beliefs, is said to be the 3rd oldest idol in the universe after Neminatha's idol at Girnar Jain temples and Parshvanatha's idols at Shankheshwar Jain Temple.

 As per Vividha Tirtha Kalpa, later on, King Śrīpāla of Achalpur was cured of an illness after consuming water from a well.
 With the help of Dharanendra, a demi-god, Śrīpāla recovered this idol which was immersed in the well from which he drank water.
 He was asked not to look back at the chariot he was transporting the idol in.
 However, against Dharnendra's advice, he looked back and the idol froze at the said spot, midway in air in Shirpur.
 In 1142 CE, the idol was consecrated by Jain ascetic Ācārya Abhaydevasuri there itself.
 It is said that since the idol floated above the ground at the time of this consecration ceremony, the name Antarikṣa Pārśvanātha was coined.